SHAYAN-ABRAR/SHAYAN-ABRAR/README.md

 <h2 align="left">🤖 About Me:</h2>

-- 💻 I'm a Machine Learning Engineer passionate about building intelligent, data-driven solutions.
+- 💻 I'm a Machine Learning & AI enthusiast, passionate about building intelligent, data-driven solutions.
 - 🌐 Proficient in HTML and Tailwind CSS, having created several sleek, responsive websites.
-- 📊 Skilled in Python, SQL, and Deep Learning; always experimenting with real-world applications of AI.
+- 📊 Skilled in Python, SQL, LLMs and Deep Learning; always experimenting with real-world applications of AI.
 - 🧠 Exploring advanced NLP, Computer Vision, and Generative AI models.
 - 📚 Contributed to academic research and published papers on ML and Data Science.
 - 🛠️ Currently learning PostgreSQL to strengthen my backend and data handling capabilities.